Using our map viewer

 Activity:

-Open up Geological Survey Ireland's map viewer and choose an area you would like to explore (don't forget that our map viewer is eircode compliant!).
+Open up Geological Survey Ireland's Geology map viewer and choose an area you would like to explore (don't forget that our map viewer is eircode compliant!).
 We advise you to turn off each layer after having completed each task.

 2. Using the internet or any text books you may have, tell us an interesting fact about that rock type.